TMUniversal/Emoji-Stealer/README.md

 ## Installation

-Assuming you have [Node.js](https://nodejs.org/en/download/current/) installed, install the required packages:
+Assuming you already have [Node.js] installed, install the required packages:
 > Please use the latest version on Node.js, as this project is constantly keeping up to date.
 > Emoji Stealer is built and tested with the latest version of Node.js

+This project is built and tested with [yarn].

-- In the project folder: `npm install`
+- In the project folder: `yarn install`

 ##### Potential issues during installation
 On linux you may need additional dependencies for the image compression packages imagemin and addons.
 Not individually installing the [`imagemin`] packages has lead to errors on Ubuntu, see this [issue](https://github.com/TMUniversal/Emoji-Stealer/issues/31#issuecomment-664607038).